keu/docs/software_versioned_docs/version-0.25/third-party-ingress-controllers.md

 global:
   # Disable the default ingress controller
   nginxEnabled: false
-  # valid tlsSecret still required to be present in the Astronomer Enterprise Platform namespace
+  # valid tlsSecret still required to be present in the Astronomer Software Platform namespace
   tlsSecret: astronomer-tls
   # Specify your CA's public certificate here if using a private CA
   globalPrivateCaCerts: